The most powerfully simple presence practice you'll ever use

 Thich Nhat Hanh

-This powerfully simple presence practice reconnects us to now.
-And now is where our power is.
-This practice reconnects us to the powerful truth that we’re safe.
+And this practice reconnects us to the powerful truth that we’re safe.
 We’re okay.
 We’re doing the best we can.
-We’re likely being supported in many small, seemingly insignificant ways that together can remind us of the grace and support that is always available to each and every one of us in any given moment.
+We’re likely being supported in many small, seemingly insignificant ways that, together, can remind us of the grace and support that is always available to each and every one of us in any given moment.

 ☾ ◐ ✕ ● ☉ ◯ ☉ ● ✕ ◑☽